tdinh-dev-sec-scientist/library-javaGUI/README.md

     ```
 2.  **Open in your favorite IDE:** Open the project in an IDE like Visual Studio Code, IntelliJ IDEA, or Eclipse.
 3.  **Run the application:** Locate the `App.java` file in the `src/app` directory and run it.
-4. At the login window, you can type 'Lucas' for username and 'admin123' for password, which are my initally setting.
+4. At the login window, you can type 'Lucas' for username and 'admin123' for password, which are my initially setting.
 Them you can change it in setting button that you'll see later!

 ## Folder Structure